 Kayci has been with Catholic Charities since February of 2015, She has a background in both healthcare and real estate, making her a perfect fit in her position at Ecumenical Tower as Assistant Site Manager.
 Kayci was born and raised in Dubuque, Iowa and recently moved to Farley Iowa with husband and their two boys.
 Kayci enjoys her work at Catholic Charities as it aligns well with her own values of helping others in need.

 Aaron has been working for Catholic Charities Affordable Housing doing maintenance and janitorial work for over 30 years.
 His primary functions include day-to-day maintenance and janitorial duties servicing buildings, grounds and individual tenants at all four housing projects including Kennedy Manor, Ecumenical Tower, Carter Plaza and Alabar Plaza.

-Housing Office – Kennedy Manor
+Housing Office – Kennedy Park West

 As site manager, Steve is responsible for overseeing the operations of Kennedy Manor, Alabar Plaza and Carter Plaza, properties in Dubuque and Waterloo.
 This includes, oversight of housing personnel, monitoring revenue and expenses, oversight of facilities, operating and capital budgeting, marketing, tenant relations, regulatory compliance, funding and service development and long range planning.